 A lot of couples can stress about the thought of sharing intimate, heartfelt feelings in front of a crowd.
 But even if you’re not having a super small wedding, you can still say your vows privately.
 You can be open, authentic and vulnerable with your partner, without having to share your heart with an audience.

 When photographing, I keep my distance so I can’t hear all of what you’re saying, and even if you have guests present at your elopement, you can stand at a distance in order to keep your words relatively private.

-You can know deep in your bones why you’re marrying your partner, and still not know exactly what to say.
-But here are some ways to make it a little bit easier to put how you feel into words.
+You can know deep in your bones why you’re marrying your partner – and still not know exactly what to say.
+But don’t stress!
+Here are some ways to make it a little bit easier to put how you feel into words.

-- Write them down – at least a week before your elopement.
 I’ve had couples who simply read their vows from their phone screens, and I’ve had others who hand-wrote their vows in custom calligraphy booklets.
-The most important thing is to not leave writing your vows until the day before – or day of – your elopement.
+The most important thing is to not leave writing your vows until the day before – or day of – your wedding.
 Write them ahead of time and keep them someplace safe.
 If you can, scribble them down on a piece of paper or write them in a book to serve as something tangible that you can keep forever.

 1) …that they felt slightly awkward about making their vows strictly funny and jesting – while their partner wrote deep, serious, and heartfelt lines.
 They wish they could go back and add in a few more loving and heartfelt thoughts instead of keeping it all funny and lighthearted.

 It’s hard to walk the line between funny and serious, but try to include a mix of both.
 No one knows your partner better than you do, so say everything that you feel about them.
 You may think whatever you’re going to say is implicit and doesn’t need to be said, but they’ll appreciate hearing it regardless.